tabrindle/homebridge-leviton/README.md

 - DW4SF Fan Speed Controller

 ## Setup
+*You must use the main "My Leviton" login credientials.*
 - add `homebridge-leviton` in your Homebridge Config UI X web interface
 - Add to your config.json:

 ```
 "platforms": [
   {